-Cogeco is the parent company of Cogeco Communications and, as of February 28, 2023, held 35.3% of Cogeco Communications' equity shares, representing 84.5% of the votes attached to Cogeco Communications' voting shares.
+Cogeco Communications is a subsidiary of Cogeco, which as of February 28, 2023 held 35.3% of the Corporation's equity shares, representing 84.5% of the votes attached to the Corporation's voting shares.

-Cogeco provides executive and administrative services to Cogeco Communications under a Management Services Agreement (the "Agreement").
+Cogeco provides executive and administrative services to the Corporation under a Management Services Agreement (the "Agreement").
 The methodology used to establish the management fees is based on the costs incurred by Cogeco plus a reasonable mark-up.
-Provision is made for future adjustments upon the request of either Cogeco Communications or the Corporation from time to time during the term of the Agreement.
-For the three and six-month periods ended February 28, 2023, management fees paid by Cogeco Communications amounted to \$5.4 million and \$10.8 million, respectively, compared to \$5.6 million and \$11.2 million for the same periods of fiscal 2022.
+Provision is made for future adjustments upon the request of either Cogeco or the Corporation from time to time during the term of the Agreement.
+For the three and six-month periods ended February 28, 2023, management fees paid to Cogeco amounted to \$5.4 million and \$10.8 million, respectively, compared to \$5.6 million and \$11.2 million for the same periods of fiscal 2022.

-No direct remuneration is payable to Cogeco's executive officers by Cogeco Communications.
-However, during the six-month periods ended February 28, 2023 and 2022, Cogeco Communications granted stock options and PSUs to these executive officers, as executive officers of Cogeco Communications, the value of which was charged back to Cogeco, as shown in the following table:
+No direct remuneration is payable to Cogeco's executive officers by the Corporation.
+However, during the six-month periods ended February 28, 2023 and 2022, the Corporation granted stock options and PSUs to these executive officers, as executive officers of Cogeco Communications, the value of which was charged back to Cogeco, as shown in the following table: